abdallatheanalyst-collab/dubai-traffic-intelligence/README.md

 3.1% of records had coordinates outside the UAE (values like `102.x`, `131.x`).
 Possible causes: mixed coordinate systems, GIS corruption, or upstream entry errors.
 Rather than guess, I isolated valid UAE records into a dedicated `Geo_Clean_Traffic_Incidents` table for mapping, and kept the full operational table for trend analysis. **No business events were silently dropped.**

 ### 7. Rounded coordinates for hotspot clustering
-Raw GPS points are too granular for human pattern recognition — `25.216592` and `25.218111` are functionally the same location.
+Raw GPS points are too granular for human pattern recognition, `25.216592` and `25.218111` are functionally the same location.
 Rounding to 2 decimals (~1.1 km grid in the UAE) creates operational zones suitable for visualization without distorting the geography.

 ### 8. Star schema instead of one flat table
 Power BI is optimized for star schemas.
 One large fact table + small dimension tables = fast slicing, clean DAX, and a relationship view that explains itself.
 Loading dimension tables on the "one" side and the fact table on the "many" side means a single filter on `Dim_Date[weekday_name]` propagates automatically to 705K incidents.

 ### 9. Import mode in Power BI (not DirectQuery)
 Tested DirectQuery first.
 Filter response was sluggish on 705K rows over a local SQL Server connection.
-Switched to Import — sub-second filter response, identical results.
+Switched to Import, sub-second filter response, identical results.

 ### 10. Native Arabic labels on charts
 The encoding work earlier in the pipeline was specifically so I could display Arabic incident categories without compromise.
 Keeping them native respects UAE stakeholders and proves the encoding chain works end-to-end.